 The water quality data generated in this study were within a range that is typical of large, good quality riverine systems in northern New England.
 Most DO and pH levels met state standards for Vermont and New Hampshire, with a few isolated exceptions that were very limited in extent and duration and were generally minor deviations from the applicable standards.
 There are no specified state standards for temperature and specific conductivity, but both parameters reflect typical natural variations and seasonality.
-Water quality data for the continuous monitor stations are summarized in Table 3.2-3 and the impoundment profile data are summarized in Tables 3.2.4 and 3.2-5.
+Water quality data for the continuous monitor stations are summarized in Tables 3.2.4 and 3.2-5.
 Water chemistry data from laboratory analyses for the forebay stations (W-01, BF-01, and V-01) are summarized in Tables 3.4-1 through 3.4-3 in Section 3.4 below.